Auto dealer insurance built for new and used lots

 What insurance does a car dealership need?

-Carriers underwrite on total inventory value, transaction volume, and how payroll splits across sales and service.
-Those variables set the structure and cost of the whole program.
+Carriers underwrite the program on total inventory value, transaction volume, and how payroll splits across sales and service.

 Inventory value and lot vehicle count